kazushisan/gadgetlunatic/README.md

 Webpack will process Javascript/SCSS files and assets under `/src` and write to `/static`.
 It will also produce `/data/manifest.json` which includes the paths to bundled files.

-Using this manifest, Hugo will build the articles to `/public`
+Using this manifest, Hugo will build the articles to `/public`.
+Hugo will fail to build the website if `/data/manifest.json` is not present.

 ## Deploy